mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

 The ``tabdocconfig`` directive takes the following parameters:

-:tabdocconfig: Represents the header argument of the directive.
+:tabdocconfig: Represents the argument of the directive.
 Define the auto-documenter to be used and documented.
 :title: Set the title of resulting section.
 :path: Provide a path to a pydantic object which is used to render exemplary output for provided configuration values.
 :confpy: Represents the name of the global configuration setting that can be modified in ``conf.py``.
-:option: Represents the name of the local configuration setting that is can be used as a directive option.
+:directive_option: Represents the name of the local configuration setting that is can be used as a directive option.
-:option_enabled: You may need to enable additional configuration settings for the output to render properly.
+:enable: You may need to enable additional configuration settings for the output to render properly.
 In this case, showing the summary list order requires to show summary lists in the first place.
 Hence, this is enabled via ``model-show-validator-summary`` and ``model-show-field-summary``.
 :values: Contains a list of available configuration values for this feature which each will be used to render the output.
-:directive body: Represents the body argument of the directive.
+:directive content: Represents the content of the directive.
 Provide reST describing the feature.

 .. note::